mindset-dojo/mindset-dojo.github.io/docs/impact.md

 ### **Breaking Down Silos to Drive Cultural Shift and Revenue Growth**

 A Fortune 500 business unit, struggling to adopt DevOps for years, unlocked new revenue streams by aligning strategically and executing with passion.
-The cultural shift, achieved through the integration of **systems thinking, emotional intelligence**, and **collaborative frameworks** like Agile, InnerSource, and Cybersecurity, built cohesion between development, operations, project management, cybersecurity, and compliance departments.
+The cultural shift, achieved through the integration of **systems thinking, emotional intelligence**, and **collaborative frameworks** like Agile and InnerSource, built cohesion between development, operations, project management, cybersecurity, and compliance departments.
 This alignment allowed the organization to embrace innovation and achieve long-term growth.

 **Impact:**